 Immigrant Fee Handout

-If you applied for your green card via consular processing, then you can also find your Alien Registration Number on the USCIS Immigrant Fee handout that the immigration officer gave you.
-Your Alien Registration Number is located on the top right-hand side.
+Suppose you applied for your green card via consular processing.
+In that case, you can also find your Alien Registration Number on the USCIS Immigrant Fee handout the immigration officer gave you.
+Your Alien Registration Number is on the top right-hand side.

 Alien Registration Number F.A.Q.s

-Below are some of the most common questions we get regarding Alien Registration Numbers.
+Below are some of the most common questions regarding Alien Registration Numbers.

 How Do I Check My Immigration Status with Alien Registration Number?

 You can request your Alien Registration Number (A-Number) through the Freedom of Information Act (FOIA).
 If you cannot locate your Alien Registration Number, you can request it through the FOIA Request, Form G-639.
 Expect to wait at least eight weeks for USCIS to respond to your request for your alien number.
-Our team is more than happy to help you file this if you are unsure of your A-Number.
-Expect to wait at least eight weeks for USCIS to respond to your request for your alien number.
+VisaNation Law Group is happy to help you file this if you are unsure of your A-Number.
+Again, expect to wait at least eight weeks for USCIS to respond to your request for your alien number.

 What is an Alien Registration Number Card?